- 21

 - e-GP — Electronic Government Procurement system

-- HR / Document Management Systems — Personnel and document data
+- HR / Document Management Systems — personnel and document data

 2. ETL Process (Extract, Transform, Load)